dmbarbour/wikilon/docs/NetworkModel.md

 * batches are implicitly ordered between two machines
 * messages from any two batches are not interleaved

-These batches are *transparent* to our purely functional AVMs.
+These batches may be *transparent* to our purely functional AVMs.
 An AVM processes each message separately.
 Batching becomes relevant only in context of non-deterministic concurrency. *Transactional batching is a constraint on scheduling to ensure a friendly default behavior.*

 Besides friendly batching, I may seek other nice default properties from the scheduler: fairness, heuristic timestamps for global ordering, etc..